 Gluing the Slab

 There is an enormous and confusing range of epoxy adhesives available these days and it is hard to figure out which is best.
-The main factors that govern your choice for repair of china, pottery, marble, and rocks are the setup speed, the color, the strength, and the possible degree of yellowing with exposure to UV light.
+The main factors that govern your choice for the repair of china, pottery, marble, and rocks are the setup speed, the color, the strength, and the possible degree of yellowing with exposure to UV light.
 Finally, the cost may be an issue if you are using a large amount.
 For a marble slab, strength is the most important characteristic and we recommend an epoxy like JB Weld “Clear Weld” which has an advertised shear strength of 3900 lbs/sq in.

 Making sure the edges of the marble are perfectly clean and dry, mix the epoxy, and apply generously to both sides.
 Normally, with a close-fitting join, for example on a china plate, we need a very thin layer of glue on just one side of the join – however, where we are using the biscuit joining technique we need to use sufficient glue to fill the biscuits.